sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gobject-introspection</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Introspection system for GObject-based libraries
+Short desc    : Introspection system for GObject-based libraries
 URL          : https://wiki.gnome.org/Projects/GObjectIntrospection
-Лицензия     : GPLv2+, LGPLv2+, MIT
+License      : GPLv2+, LGPLv2+, MIT
-Описание     : GObject Introspection can scan C header and source files in order to
+Descript     : GObject Introspection can scan C header and source files in order to
              : generate introspection "typelib" files.
 It also provides an API to examine
              : typelib files, useful for creating language bindings among other
              : things.